-Want an easy and refreshing drink on a hot day?
-Try an Arnold Palmer!
+Want an easy and refreshing sip on a hot day?
+Try an Arnold Palmer drink!
 This simple combination of lemonade and iced tea is seriously satisfying.

 An Arnold Palmer is a non-alcoholic drink named after the golfer, Arnold Palmer.
 He would often request a mix of iced tea and lemonade at golf courses, so eventually, that combination was turned into an official beverage named after him.